thycotic/alm-docs/alm-objects/custom-roles.md

 **Provision Template Workflow**: Provision Template Workflow permissions allow a User to set a Workflow Template’s Approval Steps.
 Setting Approval Steps involves designating which Users and Groups must approve the provisioning of a requested service account, and in what order—the workflow.

-**Provision Approval**: To be designated as an Approver for Approval Steps set in a Workflow Template , a User must have permissions for Provision Approval.
+**Provision Approval**: To be designated as an Approver for Approval Steps set in a Workflow Template, a User must have permissions for Provision Approval.
 This gives access to ALM’s Approvals section, which lists Requests waiting for an Approver’s review and gives access to all Request details.

 **Remote Worker**: A User must have Remote Worker permissions to download the installer for the Remote Worker Windows Service.
 This permission also enables the User to view in ALM the list of installed Remote Workers and assign Remote Workers to Remote Worker Pools.